hellloxiaotian/ECNDNet/README.md

 ## Enhanced CNN for image denoising by Chunwei Tian, Yong Xu, Lunke Fei, Junqian Wang, Jie Wen and Nan Luo is published in CAAI Transactions on Intelligence Technology, 2019.
-It is implemented by Pytorch
+It is implemented by Pytorch.

+## The code of ECNDNet is collected by Profillic (The largest collection of ML models and code to power your projects) at https://www.catalyzex.com/paper/arxiv:1810.11834.

 ### This code written with Pytorch>=0.4.
 #### 1. Dependences